Sep 30, 2025

 Common examples include:

-Requesting paper statements, confirms, or prospectuses
+Requesting paper statements, trade confirms, or prospectuses

 Moving a brokerage account to another firm through ACAT